 Overview of Delta SkyMiles

-Delta Air Lines is the oldest U.S. airline still in operation.
-Founded as a crop dusting company in 1925, the carrier began passenger operations four years later and hasn't looked back.
-Headquartered in Atlanta, Georgia (ATL), Delta Air Lines' traffic makes up the lion's share of the passenger throughput of the world's busiest passenger airport.
-Besides its main Georgia hub, Delta has hubs in New York City (both La Guardia and JFK), Boston, Detroit, Minneapolis/St. Paul, Salt Lake City, Los Angeles, and Seattle/Tacoma.
+Headquartered in Atlanta, Georgia, Delta Air Lines' traffic makes up most of its passenger throughput at Harstfield-Jackson Atlanta International Airport — which continues to be the world's busiest passenger airport.
+Besides its central Georgia hub, Delta has hubs in New York City (both LaGuardia and JFK), Boston, Detroit, Minneapolis/St. Paul, Salt Lake City, Los Angeles, and Seattle/Tacoma.
 In short, the carrier offers extensive coverage across the United States.

-How to join SkyMiles
+How to join the Delta SkyMiles program

 The easiest way to join Delta SkyMiles is to head to delta.com and click ‘Sign Up' near the right end of the top menu.
 After that, Delta will ask for some personal information, including your full name, date of birth, and gender.
 Then, you'll also provide an address, phone, and email as contact information before creating your account login info.

-You can enroll your kids in Delta SkyMiles online.
-The only addition will be a checkbox confirming that you are the parent or guardian of the child under the age of thirteen.
-Once enrolled, Delta will email you a welcome email with your SkyMiles number.
+You can also enroll your kids in Delta SkyMiles online.
+The only difference will be a checkbox confirming that you are the parent or guardian of the child under the age of thirteen.

-Unlike most reward programs, Delta doesn't allow us to check your balance automatically in the website.
+Unlike most reward programs, Delta doesn't allow us to check your balance automatically on the website.
 The best way to ensure all your account details are tracked is to link the email that is associated with your Delta SkyMiles account to your AwardWallet account.
 Another option is changing the email in your Delta account to the username@awardwallet.com email address you were assigned.
 Then, we'll update everything automatically and forward the emails to you.

 Related: How to Track Delta, Southwest, United Accounts in AwardWallet